alanoursland/Nongaussianity/README.md

 2. **Normality Tests**:
 Implements a suite of tests to evaluate the conformity of the data distribution to normality:
    - **Shapiro-Wilk, Anderson-Darling, and Kolmogorov-Smirnov**: Standard tests that assess the hypothesis that a sample comes from a normally distributed population.
-   - **Quantile-Quantile (Q-Q) Plots**: Graphically assess how well the data distribution matches a theoretical normal distribution.
-   - **Box-Cox Transformation**: Attempts to transform data to fit a normal distribution, assessed subsequently by other normality tests.
    - **Mardia's, Royston's, Henze-Zirkler**: Advanced tests that provide more robust assessments under various conditions and sample sizes.

 3. **Entropy Analysis**: